Our Mission and Vision

 Within the congregational ministry training schemes and the congregation itself, Associates will be working with and ministering to the very widest range of nationality, ethnicity, age, background and pastoral need.
 This will widen the perspectives and boundaries of Associates - and challenge them with the huge range of communication and application required of faithful Gospel ministry.
 Associates will see that there is something very healthy, wholesome and practical in training that remains within the context of a real church with genuine needs.

-Mark Birri, our Youth Worker and a former Associate, is willing to give a private independent assessment of the Lyonsdown Associate scheme to anyone interested.
+Mark Birri, our Assistant Pastor-Teacher (Youth) and a former Associate, is willing to give a private independent assessment of the Lyonsdown Associate scheme to anyone interested.
 His contact details are: firstname.lastname@example.org

-- Mei Shan Dibble (our Children’s Worker and former Associate): firstname.lastname@example.org
+Mei Shan Dibble our Assistant Pastor-Teacher (Children) and former Associate: firstname.lastname@example.org

 Visits to Lyonsdown are welcomed at any time.